MR-GREEN1337/agentcosm/Readme.md

 # agentcosm
-## Combine gemini and groq to distribute token usage -- Done
 ## Reintegrate adk builtin tools(google_Search) and understand utility of bigquery --> Englobe agents that englobe builtin adk tools and set em as subagents
 ## Improve code agent to be both robust and fast
 ## implement retry mechanism for failed model call